Toby Greene

-Toby Greene (born 25 September 1993) is a professional Australian rules footballer and the captain of the Greater Western Sydney Giants in the Australian Football League (AFL).
-He was recruited by the Greater Western Sydney Giants with the 11th overall selection in the 2011 national draft.
+Toby Greene (born 25 September 1993) is a professional Australian rules footballer who plays for the Geelong Cats in the Australian Football League (AFL).
+He was recruited by the Greater Western Sydney Giants in the 2011 AFL draft and made his debut in the club's inaugural AFL season in 2012.
+In 2026, Greene announced that he would move to Victoria to play for the Geelong Cats in the following 2027 season.

+Originally recruited as a midfielder, Greene developed into one of the competition's most prolific forwards.
+He has played the most games in Greater Western Sydney history and is second in total goals scored by a Giants player, behind Jeremy Cameron.

-In 2016, he was selected in the All-Australian team as the half-forward flank; in the same year, he won the Kevin Sheedy Medal as the club's best and fairest.
+Greene is a three-time All-Australian, earning selections in 2016, 2021 and 2023, and was named captain of the All-Australian team in 2023.
+He has also won the Kevin Sheedy Medal, the Giants' best and fairest award, twice, in 2016 and 2023.

-Greene was named co-captain of the Giants ahead of the 2022 AFL season, before assuming solo captaincy in 2023.
+Greene's career has been marked by a number of disciplinary incidents, resulting in suspensions and fines, contributing to a reputation as a highly competitive but controversial player.

 AFL career

 Greene grew up in Ashburton and attended Wesley College in Glen Waverley.
 He was recruited by with the 11th overall selection in the 2011 national draft.
 He played junior football for Ashburton Redbacks alongside future AFL stars Tom Mitchell and Jack Viney.